PrakSambath/diary-application/README.md

 ## Description

 Welcome to Diary Application!
-This application allows users to create and manage personal journal entries.
+My name is PRAK Sambath (ប្រាក់ សម្បត្តិ) as in Khmer, I create this application allows users to create and manage personal journal entries using HTML, CSS, and JavaScript.
 Whether you want to record your thoughts, memories, or daily experiences, Diary Application has you covered.

 ## Visuals